uoguelph-mlrg/LDG/README.md

 PyTorch code for our paper on [Learning Temporal Attention in Dynamic Graphs with Bilinear Interactions](https://arxiv.org/abs/1909.10367).

+## Data

-Data can be accessed [here](http://realitycommons.media.mit.edu/socialevolution1.html).
+All data are uploaded to this repo.
+The original data can be accessed [here](http://realitycommons.media.mit.edu/socialevolution1.html).

+Before running the code, unpack `Proximity.csv.bz2`, e.g. by running `bzip2 -d Proximity.csv.bz2` inside the SocialEvolution folder.

+## Examples

 Running the baseline DyRep model [1]: